State v. Freese

 Becker, J.:

-In 1996, respondent Bryan Scott Freese (“Freese”) was charged with nine criminal counts arising from sexual conduct with a minor.
-Pursuant to plea negotiations, Freese entered into a written plea agreement wherein he agreed to plead guilty to one count of sexual assault upon a minor under sixteen years of age.
+In 1996, respondent Bryan Scott Freese was charged with nine criminal counts arising from sexual conduct with a minor.
+Pursuant to negotiations, Freese entered into a written plea agreement wherein he agreed to plead guilty to one count of sexual assault upon a minor under sixteen years of age.
 Freese entered his guilty plea on May 20, 1997.
 Freese filed a post-conviction petition for a writ of habeas corpus in 1998 alleging ineffective assistance of counsel and challenging the sufficiency of the plea canvass.

 FACTS

-After responding to Williams’ report and talking to the child, the police took her to Sunrise Hospital where a physical examination was conducted by a pediatrician.
+After responding to Williams’ report and talking to the child, [1100] the police took her to Sunrise Hospital where a physical examination was conducted by a pediatrician.
 The examination revealed evidence of semen around the child’s genital area.
-Freese was informed of his Miranda rights, waived them, and gave a voluntary statement to the police.
+Freese was informed of his Miranda5 rights, waived them, and gave a voluntary statement to the police.
 Freese admitted to masturbating in the child’s presence and ejaculating on her.

-On October 17, 1996, the Clark County Grand Jury returned a True Bill against Freese containing four counts of lewdness with a child under the age of fourteen years and five counts of sexual assault upon a minor under sixteen years of age.
-On May 20, 1997, Freese entered into a written plea agreement wherein he agreed to plead guilty to one count of sexual assault with a minor under sixteen years of age.
+A trial date was set; however, the matter was again negotiated and on May 20, 1997, Freese entered into a written plea agreement wherein he agreed to plead guilty to one count of sexual assault with a minor under sixteen years of age.
 In return for Freese’s plea of guilty, the district attorney’s office agreed not to proceed on the remaining counts.
 Freese then entered his guilty plea pursuant to the negotiations.

 Prior to accepting the guilty plea, the district court, in addition to reviewing the guilty plea memorandum, conducted the following canvass of Freese: